 Breeding Syrian Hamsters

-Before embarking on any project of hamster breeding.
-"PLEASE THINK CAREFULLY".
-What is your reason for breeding ?
+Before commencing on any project of breeding hamsters "PLEASE THINK CAREFULLY" What is your reason for breeding?
 Is it because you love the particular species you intend to breed.
 Or is it just to see the wonders of the birth (which incidentally is very rare) as the birth usually takes place in the dead of night.
-Or is it to make that bit of extra cash.
+Or is it to make that bit of extra cash?
 Theses are not sound and valid reasons for breeding.
-Syrian Hamsters are very easy to breed, doing it right is the difficult bit.
-Where do you acquire your hamsters for breeding ?
-Pet Shops ?
-That is the first mistake.
-Pet shop bought hamsters must never, ever be used to breed from.
-Not all, or just any hamster should, or can be bred from.
+Syrian Hamsters are very easy to breed; doing it right is the difficult bit.

-What is to happen to the young hamster pups the female will produce.
-She can produce from 6-12 pups per litter, possibly more.
-Do you have homes for them, an outlet.
+Do you have homes for them ? an outlet ?
 Pet shops usually have a regular breeder supplying them with hamsters.
 They will usually stay with their known and trusted breeder or supplier.
-Most pet shops will not take hamsters from people of the street.
-Most only keep a limited number of baby hamsters.
-Hamsters are not babies for very long, and that is what their customers seek.
+Most pet shops will not take hamsters from people off the street.
+Most only keep a limited number of baby hamsters, because hamsters are not babies for very long, and that is what their customers seek.

 It is possible you could end up with a lot of babies that you may not be able to house or keep.
 It is not easy finding good and suitable loving homes for all those baby hamsters even if you try to give them away, this is irresponsible breeding.
-We don't condemn those who want to take breeding seriously.
-But be serious about it.
+We don't condemn those who want to take breeding seriously, but be serious about it.
 Even professional breeders had to start somewhere.

 Syrian hamsters have to be separated into single sex cages at the age of 4-5 weeks.
 They are capable of reproducing even at this very young age.
 At the age of 6-8 weeks they have to be housed alone: It is at this age their solitary and territorial instincts start to emerge.
 From here on serious and persistent fighting will occur.
 Can you accommodate them all, have you got the cages, the time, the equipment, and the space in which to keep them.